sebasrodusa/ProsperityFIN-Financial-Platform-Planning-6288/README.md

 # ProsperityFIN Financial Platform

-This project is a React application that uses Supabase for authentication and data storage.
+This project is a React application that uses Clerk for authentication and Supabase for data storage.

 ## Setup